bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/datasheet-global-configurations/docs.md

 ![](Screenshot%202020-10-28%20at%2011.12.05%20AM.png)
 **Header Description:** This form can be used to show a description text over filter module.

+**List Page Options:** These are the list page options to show in datasheet-

+**Datasheet Columns:** You can opt what column to show.
+	Image: Image of product
+    Product: Title of the product
+    Part NO.: SKU of product

-**List Page Options:** You can opt what column to show and ordering of the columns for list page. **Note** List page containing two or more than two categories will show only **Filterable global specifications** and Category list page will show global and category specific(core+variants) specifications.
+**Note** List page containing two or more than two categories will show only **Filterable global specifications** and Category list page will show global and category specific(core+variants) specifications.
 If all options are disabled then all will show.